-A long-serving member of the IPKat blog team, Birgit -- who is qualified as a solicitor in England and Wales, UK trade mark attorney and as a Rechtsanwaeltin in Germany -- has practised as a trade mark attorney in the London offices several leading firms.
+A long-serving member of the IPKat blog team, Birgit -- who is qualified as a solicitor in England and Wales, UK trade mark attorney and as a Rechtsanwaeltin in Germany -- has practised as a trade mark attorney in the London offices several leading firms and is currently a solicitor with Locke Lord.
 The world's leading expert on German polar bear cub names, Birgit also writes for MARQUES's Class 46 weblog and is an active member of the Editorial Board of the Journal of Intellectual Property Law & Practice.
 Birgit can be contacted here.

 Tom, An associate solicitor at London law firm Bristows, is a dispute resolution specialist with a particular interest in copyright, having cut his teeth on the SAS Institute v World Programming software litigation before the courts of England and Wales and the CJEU.
 As a bumper copyright year, 2014 yielded fertile grounds for Tom to contribute to a range of publications including the IPKat, 1709 Blog, Journal of Intellectual Property Law & Practice and Intellectual Property Magazine.
 Tom enjoys speaking on current developments, including at the IPKat’s online copyright enforcement event and to senior officials at the WIPO/British Copyright Council training course on copyright.
 Read more about Tom here and on Twitter @tom_ohta.